◼︎MY PERSONAL JOURNEY

 When I launched my website in November 2016 I included a blog, Just Sayin’.
 I created the website to concentrate on a few subject areas and the blog was almost as an afterthought.
 I didn’t actually plan to use it that much but then days later Trump was elected.
 Surprise!
 Suddenly there seemed quite a lot to talk about.
-I blogged for 8 or 9 months.
+I blogged actively for 8 or 9 months.
 It was fun, but eventually I pulled back.
 Work and life were busy and demanded my attention.